-- 48. The Soviet Union and East European governments presumably hope that Western credit, technology and trade will continue to bolster economic growth and enrich consumer supplies (though so far there is little evidence of significant benefits having worked through to the consumer sector).
-The need for economic links with the West will grow over the next few years, and, while increased trade with and credits from the West will not be a panacea for East European economic ills, they can be a considerable help.
-However, the West may not be politically or economically prepared to extend an unlimited amount of credit. - 49.
+- 46. All of these problems will renew the case for wideranging reforms increased material incentives, realistic price structures and more decentralization.
+However, it is doubtful whether most of the East European leaders will embark on this road.
+While Moscow is likely to allow a greater degree of economic liberalization in Eastern Europe than within the Soviet Union itself, it will not countenance radical changes likely to result in liberalization of the political and social structure.
+In addition to sharing these misgivings, East European leaders may well want more, not less, centralised control at a time when hard economic choices must be made.
+Hungary and Poland are possible exceptions. - 47.
+The Soviet Union and East European governments presumably hope that Western credit, technology and trade will continue to bolster economic growth and enrich consumer supplies (though so far there is little evidence of significant benefits having worked through to the consumer sector).
+The need for economic links with the West will grow over the next few years, and, while increased trade with and credits from the West will will not be a panacea for East European economic ills, they can be a considerable help.
+However, the West may not be politically or economically prepared to extend an unlimited amount of credit.

 Increased economic difficulties do not augur well for political stability.
 But how far-reaching their political effect will be is not clear.
 With adroit economic tinkering and reasonable luck many or all of the East European régimes may ride out the various economic storms of the next few years, with the grudging support of people reluctant to risk their hard won, if limited, improvements in living standards.
 The greatest danger of political unrest being fuelled by economic dissatisfaction among the workers exists in Poland.
 Another danger point over the long-term is the GDR, where the attraction of the Federal Republic of Germany cuts very deep.

-IV.
 SOCIO-POLITICAL TRENDS

-50. Three possible additional sources of unrest are the régimes' relationships with the dissidents, with nationalist currents and with the churches.
+Three possible additional sources of unrest are the régimes! relationships with the dissidents, with nationalist currents and with the churches.
 In none of these areas by itself is dissatisfaction likely to pose substantial threats to the régimes.
 But the combination of several of them could do so, in particular in Poland, especially if also accompanied by economic discontent.